Amenability of group actions on compact spaces and the associated Banach algebras

-Amenability of group actions is also used for operator--theoretic research on (discrete) groups.
-There is large class of groups called called \textit{exact groups} and it had been heavy problem to construct NON example of exact groups until Gromov constructed in \cite{Gromo03}.
+Amenability of group actions is also used in operator--theoretic research on (discrete) groups.
+There is a large class of groups called \textit{exact groups} and it had been a difficult problem to construct one an example of a NON--exact group until Gromov constructed in \cite{Gromo03}.

-In 2000, Ozawa showed that a discrete group $\Gamma$ is exact if and only if the action of $\Gamma$ on its Stone--$\check{C}$ech compactification $\beta \Gamma$ is amenable \cite{Ozawa00}.
-Therefore amenable actions are especially used for analysing exact groups.
+In 2000, Ozawa showed that a discrete group $\Gamma$ is exact if and only if the action of $\Gamma$ on its Stone--\v{C}ech compactification $\beta \Gamma$ is amenable \cite{Ozawa00}.
+Therefore, amenable actions are particularly used for analysing exact groups.